Wisdom teeth removed: What do I do now?

 - Unfortunately, the actual act of eating may be challenging for at least the first week.
 You might want to keep having liquids and soft foods while slowly adding foods that you can chew with your front teeth.
 Watch out for nuts, seeds, rice, and other small morsels, which can get lodged in hard-to-reach places.

-With a little patience and careful attention to your mouth, you should get back to normal in the near future.
+With a little patience and careful attention to your mouth, you'll likely get back to normal in the near future.